BigDoot/BloodCellDetection/README.md

 The model predicts the test set almost perfectly accurate.
 Precision and recall are almost 1.

-# Deep Learning Model 2 - R-CNN
+# Deep Learning Model 2 - Faster R-CNN